Adam Johann von Krusenstern: Career

 As director of the Russian naval school Krusenstern did much useful work.
 He was also a member of the scientific committee of the marine department, and his contrivance for counteracting the influence of the iron in vessels on the compass was adopted in the navy.
-Krusenstern became an admiral in 1841 and he was awarded the Pour le Mérite (civil class) in 1842.
-He died in 1846 in Kiltsi manor, an Estonian manor he had purchased in 1816, and was buried in the Tallinn Cathedral.
+Krusenstern became an admiral of Russian Navy in 1841 and he was awarded the Pour le Mérite (civil class) in 1842.
+He died in 1846 in Kiltsi manor, an Estonian manor he had purchased in 1816, and was buried in Tallinn Cathedral.

-Legacy
+Legacy and family

+A son was born to Krusenstern in 1809: Paul Theodor, who lived until 1881.
+He explored the Arctic Ocean and Kara Sea, most notably in 1862, when he was shipwrecked.

 The Russian training tall ship Kruzenshtern is named after him.
 To commemorate the 200th anniversary of Krusenstern's circumnavigation, the ship retraced his route around the globe in 2005–2006.